robert/robert.github.com/_posts/2015-08-06-migrating-millions-of-database-records-at-stripe.md

 All of our data is now being read and written directly to the LegalEntity.
 However, we are still chaining saves through our models, and saving the Merchant still secretly saves the LegalEntity (see the above before_save block).
 We will most likely have a large number of slightly obtuse looking sections along the lines of:

 {% highlight ruby %}
     legal_entity.first_name = 'Barry'
     merchant.save
 {% endhighlight %}

 This still works, but is not a tidy state of affairs.
-We therefore log all places where our merchant.save (or whatever) is also actually causing fields on the legal_entity to be updated.
+We would like to remove the confusing and obfuscating save-chaining and explicitly save everything we need to save ourselves.
+We therefore log all places where our merchant.save (or whatever) is also actually causing fields on the legal_entity to be changed (as above).
 We update our before_save blocks to look like:

 {% highlight ruby %}
     class Merchant